SudeepaNoble/ApplicationForm-in-C/README.md

 # ApplicationForm-in-C
-An application form with basic functions
+An application form with basic functions.